Definition

 Peru Adopts Law No. 32570 Amending Law No. 30198 on Street Vending of Medicinal Plant Beverages

 Peru has enacted Law No. 32570 to formalize the street vending of medicinal plant and traditional grain beverages as regulated microenterprises.
-This development mandates stricter adherence to food hygiene standards and municipal registration, signaling a shift toward professionalized oversight and sanitary compliance in the informal food sector.
+This framework mandates stricter adherence to food hygiene standards and municipal registration, signaling a shift toward professionalized oversight and sanitary compliance in the informal food sector.

 France Announces Immediate Energy-Crisis Support Plan for Transport, Fishing and Agriculture

 France has launched a €70 million emergency support package for April 2026 to mitigate energy price spikes for the transport, agriculture, and fishing sectors.
-Businesses should note the temporary fuel-aid relief and France's push for EU-level CBAM exemptions on fertilisers, signaling potential shifts in carbon-cost pass-through risks.
+This temporary relief is coupled with a strategic push for EU-level CBAM exemptions on fertilizers, indicating a priority to protect domestic industry from carbon-cost volatility.

 Netherlands Parliament Motion Requests National Guidance for PUR Oversight